awsdocs/aws-secrets-manager-docs/doc_source/configure-awsconfig-aggregator.md

 You must enable AWS Config and the AWS Config managed rules specific to secrets across all accounts and regions before you create an aggregator\.
 For more information, see [Use CloudFormation StackSets to provision resources across multiple AWS accounts and Regions](http://aws.amazon.com/blogs/aws/use-cloudformation-stacksets-to-provision-resources-across-multiple-aws-accounts-and-regions)\.
 For more information about AWS Config Aggregator, see [Multi\-Account Multi\-Region Data Aggregation](https://docs.aws.amazon.com/config/latest/developerguide/aggregate-data.html) in the AWS Config Developer Guide\.

-You create an Aggregator from your organization's master account or from any member account in your organization\.
+You create an Aggregator from your organization's management account or from any member account in your organization\.
 Use the following steps to create an AWS Config Aggregator:

 1. Log into the AWS Config console at [https://console\.aws\.amazon\.com/config/](https://console.aws.amazon.com/config/)\.

 1. Choose **Aggregators** and then **Add Aggregator**\.

 1. In the **Allow data replication** section, check the **Allow AWS Config to replicate data**\.
-You must enable this to provide the master account access to the resource configuration and compliance details for all of the accounts and regions in your organization\.
+You must enable this to provide the management account access to the resource configuration and compliance details for all of the accounts and regions in your organization\.

 1. Type a unique name, consisting of up to 64 alphanumeric characters, for your aggregator in the **Aggregator name** field\.